 All CAA’s accept donations and an online form makes it easier for users to donate.
 The donation form should allow users to submit one-time or monthly donations and designate where they want they want the gift to go to.

 If you have a donation form, you need to have a payment gateway and PayPal is a great option as they offer lower rates for nonprofits.

-Responsive design is a term used by web designers that means your website will change its design to a stackable layout for a mobile and tablet layout.
-Responsive design is a must for all websites because it’s recommended by Google, you only have one website and there are many devices and it makes it easier for you to manage if your site is responsive.
+A term used by web designers that means your website will change its design to a stackable layout for a mobile and tablet layout.
+Mobile responsive is a must for all websites because it’s recommended by Google, you only have one website and there are many devices and it makes it easier for you to manage if your site is responsive.